Submissions

 After the References section, tables must be placed separately, one per page.
 Please number tables consecutively with Arabic numbers in the same order they are referred to in the text.
 Footnotes must have call numbers.
 Use the word "Table" in full in the text (example: Table 1).

-Be careful about correctly aligning variables and respective values in columns and lines.
+Be careful to correctly align variables and their respective values in columns and lines.

 Example of a table title: